Last updated: March 30, 2026

 • Pathophysiology

-• In alcohol withdrawal there is marked excitatory action mediated by the glutamatergic system (increased NMDA glutamate transmission) and decreased inhibitor GABA
+• In alcohol withdrawal, there is marked excitatory action mediated by the glutamatergic system (increased NMDA glutamate transmission) and decreased inhibitory GABA

 • Signs and symptoms of alcohol withdrawal